 When compared to some other mental health conditions, PTSD is fairly common.
 As stated, this condition is one that can negatively affect all kinds of people, regardless of their demographics or lifestyle choices.
 Because this condition is so distinctively common, psychiatrists have been developing a wide array of treatment modalities as a result.

 Some individuals who suffer from PTSD may benefit from medications such as mood stabilizers and anti-depressants that will be used daily, or other medications that will only need to be used once the individual is experiencing a PTSD episode.
 However, there are many other approaches to treating PTSD that do not require the use of medication.
 Individual therapy sessions, group therapy sessions, and experiential treatment—which focuses on the use of positive experiences such as art, music, and nature—may be implemented.
-For the most severe instances of PTSD, a temporary stay at a residential treatment center (RTC) is sometimes necessary.
+For the most severe instances of PTSD, a temporary stay at a residential treatment center for teens (RTC) is sometimes necessary.

 Cognitive behavioral therapy (CBT) may also be used to help address PTSD.
 This particular treatment modality has been continually improved upon since it was originally developed in the mid-20th century.
 The purpose of cognitive behavioral therapy is to try to instill more positive thoughts in individuals who are suffering from mental health issues and to also improve their behaviors and feelings.
 Many individuals who have been treated with CBT claim that the treatment makes it much easier for them to deal with future sources of adversity (such as external stimuli).